Aml-Hassan-Abd-El-hamid/-wuzzuf_job_analyser/README.md

    * Run the command `cd scrapper/scrapper/spiders` in your terminal to get the folder of the spiders.
    * Run the command `scrapy crawl wuzzufspider -o your_file_name.csv` in your terminal.

+**To run the scrappy shell:**
+   * In the main folder of the project run the command `Poetry shell` in your terminal to activate the environment.
+   * Run the command `cd scrapper/scrapper/spiders` in your terminal to get the folder of the spiders.
+   * Run the command `scrapy shell` in your terminal to start the scrappy shell.
+   * you can run the command `fetch('the website name')` in your terminal.

 ### Useful tutriols:
 - [Scrapy Course from freeCodeCamp](https://www.youtube.com/watch?v=mBoX_JCKZTE&t=4599s)